zhaqenl/skeleton/README.md

     nix-shell --pure --run make

 If we have the file `en/src/foo.md`, this command creates the equivalent `en/foo/index.html` file.
-If you want GitHub to host your pages, go [here](https://pages.github.com/).
-You may then push this directory to that repository.

 <a name="previewing">Previewing</a>